Anker 18W PowerPort PD 1 USB-C Wall Charger 2-Pack for $20

 - 3-ft USB-C to USB-C cable

-Apply coupon code "50ZRXQYY" for a savings of $9.
-Buy Now at Amazon
+Apply coupon code "DNL50" for a savings of $16.
+Buy Now at RAVPower

 - Get free shipping via coupon code "DEALNEWSFS".